kashanimorteza/ai_document/definition.md

 <!--------------------------------------------------------------------------------- Description -->
 # AI : Definition
-    this is documents of ai_document : Definition
+    this is documents of AI : Definition

 <!--------------------------------------------------------------------------------- Resource -->
 <br><br>